 Moving EU Authorised Representative: Find Out How To Move

 Does your company currently have an EU Authorised Representative that is based in the United Kingdom?
 If so, your company will have to consider moving EU Authorised Representative very soon to ensure that you have representation with the European Union once the UK leaves the European Union.
 Acorn Regulatory can assist you in moving your EU Authorised Representative from the UK to Ireland.
 The result of the December 12th, 2019 election saw the Conservative Party win an overwhelming majority, having campaigned on the slogan ‘Get Brexit Done‘.
-The UK Prime Minister, Boris Johnson, has promised to lead the UK out of the EU in January 2020.
+The UK Prime Minister, Boris Johnson, led the UK out of the EU in January 2020.
 Now, as the UK progresses through the transitional period and to a complete break from the European Union, medical device companies need to make urgent preparations to change EU Authorised Representative.

 Do I Need A New EU Authorised Representative?

 - The UK’s impending departure from the EU will necessitate a change in designated EU Authorised Representatives for companies that are currently using a UK based authorised representative at present.

 - This will cause considerable upheaval and disruption to companies using such a service.

 - So, if your current representative is based in the UK you will have to appoint a new EU Authorised Representative.

 Acorn Regulatory as long-standing and experienced EU Authorised Representatives for a wide variety of devices, can help your company transition from a UK based representative to an EU based representative in Ireland.